 Leaves and Garden Waste

-Leaf Collection has ended for the 2022 season.
-Leaf collection will resume in April (weather permitting).
+Leaf Collection has ended for 2023 and will resume in April 2024 when weather permits

-Unscheduled collection of leaves and garden waste will be provided in April, October and November (weather permitting).
-Collection on private property is prohibited, unless a Release of Liability Agreement is signed and on file with the Dept. of Public Works.
+Unscheduled collection of leaves and garden waste will be provided during the months of April, October and November (weather permitting).

 Leaf collection will end following the season's first snow accumulation, but NO LATER than November 30th.
-Trucks will then need to be converted for snow and ice control operations.
-Please windrow your leaves on the terrace in plenty of time to allow for their collection.
+Trucks will then be converted for snow and ice control operations at this time.

-Collection of leaves in fall requires a lot of work to be done in a very short time.
-Your cooperation in making leaf collection efficient is both needed and appreciated.
+Your cooperation in making leaf collection as efficient as possible is appreciated.
 Please follow these instructions:

-- Pile leaves on grass areas along the curb, but not in the street or gutter.
+- Pile leaves in windrows on grass areas along the curb, not in the street or gutter.

 - Leaves in bags or containers, or covered with a tarp WILL NOT be collected.